All Products

 Document Center

-Global Accelerator:Accelerate content retrieval from origin servers using GA and CDN
+Global Accelerator:Accelerate back-to-origin with GA and CDN

 Prerequisites

-Example: Deploy a test service on ECS
+Example: Deploy a test service on an Alibaba Cloud ECS instance

-2. Copy and paste the following script content:
+2. Copy and paste the following script:

 #!/bin/bash

-# Update the system and install NGINX and Netcat.
+# Update the system and install Nginx and Netcat.

 sudo yum update -y